 That last and final tolling stroke!(4)

-Come, come, to thee I reach my hands out,
+Come, come, I stretch to thee my hands

-Come, set to all my woe an ending,
+Come, set to all my woe an end,

 6. Recit.
 (B)